anna-teruel/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_movement_edit_widget.md

 Keep track of what has already been edited matters as much as making the edit.
 Every point in napari carries a boolean `edited` property, set whenever it is dragged or removed, and the same information is saved back into the `movement` dataset as an `edited` array.
 So it's always possible to tell an original detection from a manually corrected one.
 This widget surfaces that flag in two places: (1) on the individual points of the current frame; and (2) on a timeline spanning the whole recording.

 On each individual frame, an edited keypoint is drawn as a hollow ring instead of a filled point.
-The symbol is derived directly from the `edited` property, so it is rebuilt every time the dataset is reloaded rather than being applied by hand.
-Scanning a single frame, the user can immediately tell edited (dragged) points from untouched ones.
-Points that are deleted are removed from the `Points` layer.
+The symbol is derived directly from the `edited` property, so it persists on subsequent reloads of the exported dataset.
+With this change in marker symbol, the user can immediately tell edited (dragged) points from untouched ones when looking at the data from a single frame.
+Points that are deleted are simply removed from the `Points` layer.

 <video autoplay loop muted playsinline
        style="width:100%;max-width:820px;display:block;margin:1.5em auto 0;border-radius:6px">